Gunel25/LightFFDNets_article/README.md

 ---
-How to Use
+# How to Use

-1. Run the Codes from LightFFDNet v1 in MATLAB
+## 1. Run the Codes from LightFFDNet v1 in MATLAB

-To use the LightFFDNet v1 model for training and testing on the chosen dataset, follow these steps:
+To use the LightFFDNet v1 model for training and testing on your dataset, follow these steps:

-Prepare Your Dataset:
+### 1.1 Prepare Your Dataset:

-Ensure your dataset (e.g., "140k Real and Fake Faces Dataset" or "Fake-Vs-Real-Faces (Hard) Dataset") is organized with images in subfolders, where each subfolder represents a class (e.g., "Real" and "Fake").
+- Ensure your dataset (e.g., "140k Real and Fake Faces Dataset" or "Fake-Vs-Real-Faces (Hard) Dataset") is organized with images in subfolders.
+Each subfolder should represent a class (e.g., "Real" and "Fake").
-The dataset should have directories for training, validation, and testing (with respective images).
+- The dataset should include directories for training, validation, and testing with the respective images.

-Modify Dataset Path:
+### 1.2 Modify Dataset Path:

-Update the dataset path in the code to point to the location where your dataset is stored on your computer.
-The paths should be specified for each dataset (train, validation, test).
+- Update the dataset path in the code to point to the location where your dataset is stored on your computer.
+Make sure to specify the paths for each dataset (train, validation, test) in the respective sections of the code.

-Resize the Images:
+### 1.3 Resize the Images:

-Ensure that all images are resized to the specified input size (224x224x3 pixels) to be compatible with the model.
-This resizing can be done automatically during the data preprocessing step in the code.
+- Ensure that all images are resized to the specified input size (224x224x3 pixels) to be compatible with the model.
+The code automatically resizes the images during preprocessing.

-Create and Train the Model:
+### 1.4 Create and Train the Model:

-Run the code to define the CNN architecture.
-The model will then be trained using the training data and validated on the validation set.
+- Run the code to define the CNN architecture.
+The model will then be trained using the training dataset and validated on the validation set.
-The training will proceed based on the specified configuration, such as learning rate and number of epochs.
+- Training will proceed with the configured settings, including the learning rate and number of epochs.

-Test the Model:
+### 1.5 Test the Model:

-After training, test the model’s performance on the test dataset.
-The accuracy will be computed by comparing the predicted labels with the true labels of the test set.
+- After training, the model's performance will be evaluated on the test dataset.
+The accuracy will be computed by comparing the predicted labels with the actual labels of the test set.

-Monitor Training Progress:
+### 1.6 Monitor Training Progress:

-During the training process, monitor the progress through training plots.
-These plots will help you visualize the model’s learning curve and assess its performance.
+- During the training process, you can monitor the model's progress through training plots.
+These plots will help you visualize the learning curve and assess the model's performance.

+By following these steps, you can train and evaluate the **LightFFDNet v1** model using your dataset in MATLAB.